We are accepting midterm applications to the 2021-2025 Public Artist Roster from May 1, 2023 to June 13, 2023.

 - create artwork for public spaces

-- design and propose artworks for approval by AIPP staff and local committees
+- design and propose artworks for approval by our staff and site committees

-- travel during the proposal process (during the pandemic most meetings are online)
+- travel as needed during the proposal process

 - work within a fixed budget and timeline